rosswilson-nz/projectsetup/inst/templates/manuscript.typ

 = Results <results>

-Refer to results imported from R inline, e.g. the primary result was #js.r.primary_result.
+Refer to results imported from R inline, e.g. the primary result was #r.primary_result.

 Add figures like this:

 #figure(
-  image(js.fig.primary),
+  image(fig.primary),
   caption: [Caption for the figure]
 ) <fig-primary>

 And tables like this:

 #figure(
-  include js.tbl.primary,
+  include tbl.primary,
   caption: [Caption for the table]
 ) <tbl-primary>